Michael Cloud

 Michael Jonathan Cloud (born May 13, 1975) is an American politician representing Texas's 27th congressional district in the United States House of Representatives since 2018.
 He is a member of the Republican Party.

+Cloud is a member of the new House Department of Government Efficiency Committee.

 Early life and career

 Cloud graduated from Oral Roberts University in 1997 with a Bachelor of Science in mass media communications.
 At Oral Roberts, he was on the cross country and track teams.
 He chaired the Victoria County Republican Party from 2010 to 2017.